 Will Rogers and the Ranch

 The Will Rogers Ranch is an adventure-making choice for anyone visiting the Los Angeles area.
-Los Angeles seems a world away from this natural wonderland near the ocean in Pacific Palisades (near Malibu).
-We recommend it for those interested in the era of early film-making or want to learn more about Will Rogers, an influential American humorist with Native American roots.
-Pacific Palisades, which overlooks the Pacific Ocean, has a population of approximately 25,000.
+This wonderland in Pacific Palisades (near Malibu) that overlooks the Pacific Ocean seems a world away from the urban lifestyle of Los Angeles.
+We recommend it for people interested in the early film-making era and anyone who wants to learn more about one its breakout stars, Will Rogers (1879-1935), an influential American “cowboy humorist” with Native American Cherokee roots.

-Read even more through our Oklahoma section.
-(He was originally from Oklahoma and his childhood home and a nearby museum are open to the public.)
+Another resource is our Oklahoma section.
+(Originally from Oklahoma, the writer’s childhood home and nearby museums are open to the public.)

-At the gift shop, you can purchase water bottles and other items that will help with hiking or riding horses on the trails.
-It also runs a short film about Will Rogers with amazing original footage of his lassoing and other events where he was featured.
+At the gift shop, visitors can purchase water bottles, trail mix, and other items that will help with hiking in the area.
+An exhibit adjacent to the shop includes historic photography and a short film about Will Rogers with amazing original footage of his lassoing and other events where he was featured.

 The video below describes the overall experience of visiting the Will Rogers Ranch.
 To see other videos we filmed on location at literary landmarks, click here: Author Adventures YouTube Channel.